goharbor/website/docs/working-with-projects/project-configuration/create-robot-accounts.md

 1. Click **Refresh**.
 If you created a secret randomly, download the secret JSON file or copy and paste its contents.

-## Authenticate with a Robot Account
+## Authenticate with a Project Robot Account

-To use a robot account in an automated process, for example a script, use `docker login` and provide the credentials of the robot account.
+To use a robot account in an automated process, for example, use `docker login` and provide the credentials of the robot account.

 ```
 docker login <harbor_address>